frob/dc2019rtd/content/slide-130.md

 - Big problem
   - EntityForm is not supported on Drupal 8
     - Find an alternative
+      - Custom Entity
       - Comment module
       - Contact module extras
       - Relation module
       - Fund the development of a stable release

 >>> notes
  - Big problem with my re-architecture exercise.
    - EntityForm is not supported on Drupal 8
    - There is a discussion about whither or not this module is necessary.
 I of corse believe the module is necessary.
 However, this doesn't make the module stable today.
 The module works well enough for this experiment, but if this where a full client project we would have to explore some options.
      - Find an alternative
+       - Custom Entities are an option
        - Comment module
        - Contact module extras
        - Relation module